EdDataScienceEES/tutorial-jackegriffin/index.md

 #### 2(b).
 Importing data using `data.table`

-The way we work with data.tables is quite different to how we would normally work with data.frames.
-Before we gain mastery over this package, lets understand the differences first.
+Working with data.tables is a bit different from working with data.frames.
+Before diving into the package, it's important to understand these differences.

-The `fread()` function (short for fast read) is data.tables equivalent to `read.csv()`.
-Akin to `read.csv`, it works from a file in your local computer as well as file hosted on the internet.
-On top of this, it is at least 20 times faster!
-This is especially useful when working with very large datasets (millions of rows).
+The `fread()` function (short for "fast read") is the `data.table` equivalent of `read.csv()`.
+Like `read.csv()`, it can read files from your local computer or from the internet.
+However, it’s at least 20 times faster, which is especially helpful when working with large datasets (millions of rows).

-Run the code below, and see how fast `fread()` is.
-It creates a 1M rows csv file, then reads it back again.
-The time taken by `fread()` and `read.csv()` gets printed in the console.
+Run the code below to see how fast `fread()` is.
+It will create a CSV file with 1 million rows and then read it back, printing the time taken by both `fread()` and `read.csv()` in the console.
 ```
 # Create a large .csv file
 set.seed(100)